potatocodex/rijndael-dudi265/README.md

 ## Intro
 Created for easy to use cryptography on the C# Visual Studio Environment.

-Using Rijndael Algorithm for robust performance.
+Using a Rijndael Algorithm for more robust performance.

 ## Equation
 This is the model for this library.